Recommended for long-term investors who are looking for great ETF and mutual fund offers

-We tested ACH transfer for deposit and it took 2 business days.
+We tested ACH transfer for deposits and it took 2 business days.
 You can only deposit money from accounts that are previously linked to your brokerage account and are in your name.

 Vanguard withdrawal fees and options

-Vanguard charges no withdrawal fees if you use ACH withdrawal, but US domestic wire transfers cost $10.
-If you have more than $1 million account balance, there is no fee for wire transfers.
+Vanguard charges no withdrawal fees, if you use ACH withdrawal, but US domestic wire transfers cost $10.
+If you have a more than $1 million account balance, there is no fee for wire transfers.

 How long does it take to withdraw money from Vanguard?
 We tested the ACH withdrawal and it took 2 business days.

 You can only withdraw money to accounts in your name.